ZawadiLMG/Indian-Start-Up-Ecosystem/README.md

 ### Indian Startups Ecosystem

 ## Introduction
-In this article, we examine India’s startup ecosystem between 2018 and 2021.
+We examine India’s startup ecosystem between 2018 and 2021.

 During this period, India witnessed a significant rise in the number of startups and funding opportunities.